60° Trisection Goes Big!

 Magnified Details of the 60° Trisection—

-I found a way to trisect a 60° angle with Euclidean construction simulated on a computer using GeoGebra's interactive geometry software.
-The software allows a user to zoom into the construction and create minute structures, which under the rules, any size is acceptable.
-GeoGebra's drawing board displays Cartesian coordinates, which in the following examples were defined as centimeters to provide a sense of scale.
+I found a way to trisect a 60° angle with Euclidean construction simulated on a computer using the GeoGebra Geometry Calculator.
+The software allows a user to zoom into details and manage minuscule structures, acceptable according to Euclidean principles.
+And GeoGebra's drawing board can be configured to display Cartesian coordinates, which are defined as centimeters in the following examples to provide a sense of scale.

-With the 60° primary angle having a base width of 14 cm, the construction culminates with operations executed within a cluster of three intersections grouped smaller than a single E coli bacterium, an estimated size of 2.5 microns.
-If this construction were drafted with the finest pen and using magnifying lenses, one would have been hard-pressed to distinguish it from a single-point intersection.
+With the 60° primary angle having a base width and arc radius of 14 cm, the construction culminates with operations executed within a cluster of three intersections the size of a single bacterium, 2.66 µm x 0.923 µm.
+This grouping is so tiny that if it were constructed using the finest pen on a sheet of paper the size of a room, one would be hard-pressed to distinguish it from a single-point intersection—a 14-foot base segment would produce an intersection cluster of 0.003" x 0.001".

-An adjacent segment of less than a half micron is trisected to yield the constructed Point U, which measures 20.000000000000000°, one third of the primary angle.
-An additional Point B' is placed by the software on the arc at exactly 20° for verification.
-It is indistinguishable from Point U, even with the software's magnification of 3,000,000x.
+In the final step, a segment of less than a half micron is trisected to yield the constructed Point U, which measures 20.000000000000000°, one third of the primary angle.
+A verification reference Point B' placed at exactly 20° by the software is indistinguishable from Point U at a magnification of 3,000,000x.

-However, Point U and Point B' do not coincide.
-The magnification was increased by the software to obtain a closeup view of the 20° angle arm where it originates at Point B'.
-At a magnification of 280,000,000,000x, each point becomes distinct and both are in complete alignment with the blue angle arm.
-They were calculated as less than one picometre apart, a gap smaller than a hydrogen atom.
+Although collinear, Point U and Point B' do not overlap.
+The magnification can be increased by the software to obtain a closeup view of the common angle arm.
+At a magnification of 280,000,000,000x, each point becomes distinct and both are in alignment on the same 20° angle arm with less than a picometer of separation—128 times smaller than a hydrogen atom.

 This illustrates the disparity in size required for this solution and may account for the presumed impossibility of angle trisection in the past.
-It also illustrates the power of the computer and that 60° angle trisection is indeed possible.
+The power of the computer demonstrates that 60° Euclidean angle trisection is achievable within measurable limits, making it far from impossible.

-3,000,000x magnified view of the microscopic three-way intersection that in a normal view appears as a single intersection, smaller than a bacterium.
+3,000,000x magnified view of the microscopic three-way intersection, which in a normal view appears as a single intersection smaller than a bacterium.

-This is the very small linear trisection where critical Point U is placed.
-At this magnification, the verification Point B' appears to be on top of constructed Point U.
+This is the tiny linear trisection where constructed Point U is placed.
+At this magnification, reference Point B' eclipses Point U.

-Overall view of construction showing Cartesian coordinates and the grid.
+Overall view of construction showing Cartesian coordinates with grid.

 Comments